 - All casualties in School should be assessed by a School Nurse/ First Aider who should be called to attend without delay.
 Whenever possible, someone should remain with the casualty until help arrives. - All casualties on the sports field should be assessed by a medic/First Aider.
 Anyone sustaining an injury during the School week should be sent to the Medical Room with an escort or, if necessary, the School Nurse should be summoned.
-Incidents occurring at the weekend, during matches, will be assessed by staff from MRI. - Any pupil sustaining a suspected concussion or shock, or who have difficulty in walking following an accident, should be escorted to the Medical Room during the School week where an assessment will be made and appropriate measures taken.
-If such an incident occurs during a weekend sports fixture, staff from MRI will make an assessment and take appropriate action.
+Incidents occurring at the weekend during matches in the autumn and spring terms will be assessed by staff from MRI.
+During the summer term, cricket matches are covered by staff who are qualified first aiders, with an additional member of staff on hand to provide support.
+This is closely monitored by Deputy Head Pastoral and the Director of Sport. - Any pupil sustaining a suspected concussion or shock, or who has difficulty in walking following an accident, should be escorted to the Medical Room during the School week where an assessment will be made and appropriate measures taken.
+If such an incident occurs during a weekend sports fixture during the autumn or spring terms, staff from MRI will make an assessment and take appropriate action.
 All incidents must be fully recorded on the Evolve Accident Book system either by the teacher i/c or by the School Nurse. - In the event of a pupil sustaining an injury during a sports fixture, the referee is responsible for stopping the game and ensuring that the injured player is given the necessary space to be treated by qualified medical staff or First Aider. - In the event of potentially serious injury particularly neck, head or back injuries the casualty must NOT be moved.
-The First Aider or medical staff in attendance should take control of the situation and an ambulance must be called. - If an ambulance is called, a responsible adult should go to the front of the School to give directions to the ambulance crew.
-Parents /guardians of the casualty must be notified immediately and a responsible adult should accompany the casualty to hospital, giving clear written details of the incident to the medical staff together with information regarding any treatment/drugs administered.
+The First Aider or medical staff in attendance should take control of the situation and an ambulance must be called.